Duke Williams (safety): College career

 Williams enrolled in the University of Nevada, Reno, where he played for the Nevada Wolf Pack football team from 2009 to 2012.

 As a true freshman in 2009, playing as a key member on special teams and sparingly, he recorded 28 tackles.
 In 2010, he started 10 games and played in 13 for the Wolf Pack.
 He was third on the team with 74 tackles on the year, including 4.5 tackles for loss and two interceptions.
 As a junior, he earned all-conference honors for the first time in his career as he was named to the second-team.
 He started all 13 games, and was third on the team overall with 78 tackles, including five tackles for loss, six pass deflections and an interception.
 In his senior season, he finished with a career-high 106 tackles, including 5.5 for loss, nine pass deflections, eight pass breakups and an interception.
 He earned second-team all-conference honors in his last season.

 Professional career

 Buffalo Bills

-He was drafted by the Buffalo Bills in the fourth round, with the 105th pick overall, of the 2013 NFL Draft.
+He was selected by the Buffalo Bills in the fourth round, with the 105th pick overall, of the 2013 NFL draft.

 On May 10, 2013, he signed a four-year contract with the Bills.
 On November 24, 2014, he recorded his first career interception against the New York Jets on a throw from Michael Vick.
 On November 12, 2015, he got his first NFL touchdown in a fumble recovery against the Jets.

 On November 15, 2016, Williams was released by the Bills.